NishilShah1012/NishilShah1012/README.md

 - 👋 Hi, I’m @NishilShah1012
 - 👀 I’m interested in Java Fullstack development and android developer.
 - 🌱 I’m currently learning frontend suing HTML5 , CSS3 , JavaScript and its frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me linkedin - www.linkedin.com/in/nishil-shah-077560246
+- 📫 How to reach me on linkedin - www.linkedin.com/in/nishil-shah-077560246
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...